SAP-samples/teched2023-DA271/exercises/ex2/README.md

 -   Click the three dots to the right of CREATION DATE to select the hierarchy
     ![](c484af7ca02a06a9dab1a237d8895e8e.png)

--   Find the three pre-delivered hierarchies
+-   Click the three pre-delivered hierarchies
     ![](f79214b4d4761ec0a7a7f53bc8b69fce.png)

 -   Choose hierarchy *Year, Month, Day*